allydunham/aa_subtypes/README.md

 ```

 ## Running the pipeline

+The pipeline is managed by Snakemake, with various convenience rules supplied:

+* all - Generate the subtypes and figures for the paper along with a few additional
+analyses.
+* full\_analysis - Perform all these and various additional analyses, primarily generating
+subtypes using other tested methods and generating many more summary plots for the various
+stages of the pipeline.
+This includes mapping various factors onto the protein structures
+and longer clustering algorithms, so takes significantly more time.
+* full\_clean - Remove all generated files, including the main data files (combined\_mutational\_scans.tsv).
+This is mainly useful when running the pipeline from raw data downloaded from individual studies.
+* quick\_clean - Remove all generated files apart from those that take a long time to
+generate (FoldX results, SIFT results etc.) and the main data files.

-### Overview
+### Setup Overview

 1. Clone this repo - `git clone https://github.com/allydunham/aa_subtypes.git`
-2. Download raw data files
+2. Download data files (optional)
 3. Install dependancies
 4. Setup local environment settings

-I used a combination of local python virtual environments (managed with pipenv) and a
+I used a combination of local python virtual environments and a
 `conda` environment on our computer cluster for running the heavier programs.
 Conda can be used for all but a few packages, which were just installed manually.

-### 2. Raw Data Files
+### 2. Data Files

 To run the full pipeline the required files need to be downloaded from each study website,
 as indicated in the study YAML files, and placed in the appropriate `raw/` folder.
-However, the data analysis pipeline can be run using the supplied aggrgated data files,
+However, the data analysis pipeline can be run using the supplied aggregated data files,
-continaing processed data from each study and associated results from various tools (SIFT,
+containing processed data from each study and associated results from various tools (SIFT,
 FoldX etc.).

+For analyses using the clinvar dataset clinvar\_20200106.vcf.gz and
+clinvar\_20200106.vcf.gz.tbi must be downloaded from the Clinvar website and placed in
+data/clinvar.
+Newer releases can also be used if the appropriate script is updated
+(bin/analysis/0\_data/clinvar\_classification.R).
+If these files are not available Snakemake will proceed without this analysis, which
+is supplementary to the main focus.

 ### 3. Dependancies

 Python 3.7 and R 3.6.3 were used

 #### Python packages

-* Biopython
+* biopython
 * colorama
 * numpy
 * matplotlib